Libya: UK jets bomb vehicles 'threatening civilians'

-On Thursday explosions were also heard around the capital, Tripoli, and there have been reports that French aircraft bombed a Libyan base deep in the desert.'Out-gunned'
+On Thursday explosions were also heard around the capital, Tripoli, and there have been reports that French aircraft bombed a Libyan base deep in the desert.

 French officials confirmed they had destroyed a Libyan military plane which had flown in breach of the no-fly zone.
 The G-2/Galeb, a training plane with a single engine, had just landed when it was hit by a missile fired by a Rafale jet, a spokesman said.